seongheon-park/seongheon-park.github.io/content/post/WACV2023/index.md

 # subtitle: Our paper on zero-shot video grounding was accepted to WACV 2023.

 # Summary for listings and search engines
-summary: Our paper on zero-shot video grounding was accepted to **WACV** 2023.
+summary: One paper about compositional zero-shot learning is accepted by **WACV 2023**.

 # Link this post with a project
 projects: []